Table Of Contents

 What Is The Difference Between Provisioning And Deploying?

-While provisioning involves preparing and activating IT infrastructure for user needs, and configuration sets it up for a desired state, deployment is a more general term that refers to the entire process of making a new IT system or service available for use.
+While provisioning involves preparing and activating IT infrastructure for user needs, and configuration sets it up for a desired state, deployment is a more general term that refers to making a new IT system or service available for use.

-Provisioning and configuration are both a part of the deployment process in IT.
-The end-user starts using the service, software, or hardware after deployment.
+Provisioning and configuration are both part of the IT deployment process.
+After deployment, the end-user starts using the service, software, or hardware.

 Some examples of deployment include: